-When you buy a brick for the walkway to honor someone, you enable the Museum to pass the story of Nevada railroading history on to future generations.
-Your purchase allows the Friends to support the Museum by providing funds for additional objects an projects that the State budget will not cover.
+When you buy a brick for the walkway, you enable the Museum to pass the story of Nevada railroading history on to future generations.
+Your purchase allows the Friends to support the Museum by providing funds for additional objects and projects that the State budget will not cover.

 Just what do the Friends do?
 Just about everything from being the steam train crew to giving tours, from selling tickets to working at the Museum store.
 See more photos of the Friends atthe volunteers at work page.

-Photo above of Russ Tanner as conductor on the McKeen Motor Car courtesy of Keith Hall.
+Photo of Russ Tanner as conductor on the McKeen Motor Car courtesy of Keith Hall.